Residence permit: Applying for an extension to pursue highly qualified employment

 You can apply for and extend a residence permit for the purpose of employment at this link.

-You can apply for an extension of your EU Blue Card if its validity is about to expire and you wish to continue working in Germany.
+You can apply to renew your EU Blue Card if it is about to expire and you wish to continue working in Germany.

 What do I need to know?